willfindlay/honors-thesis/thesis/thesis.md

 \end{figure}

-As with the previous marco-benchmark, \autoref{tab:homeostasis_3day} shows that ebpH has minor to significant impact on the runtime overhead of the most frequently executed system calls.
+As with the previous marco-benchmark, \autoref{tab:homeostasis_3day} shows that ebpH has moderate to significant impact on the runtime overhead of the most frequently executed system calls.
 Of the five most frequent system calls, all present with an overhead of less than 20\%, and `read(2)` in particular shows a slight performance improvement under ebpH.
 As in the previous section, this result is clearly pathological and is likely a result